naoshibaikyu/wilyswarriors/CR_S1_PIEASS_ACT2.md

 Magma: Yes.
 Like I said-

-Police Bot 2: THEY WERE OUR ARMS!!
+Police Bot 2: THEY WERE OUR HANDS!!

-Magma: Silence!
-Ye shouldn't have messed with my pirate crew and now ye shall pay the price!
+Magma: Ye shouldn't have messed with me pirate crew and now ye shall pay the price!

 Police Bot 3: There's more than the 4 of us here!
 You won't get away with this!!

-Hornet: Yo, sup.
+Hornet: Yo, sup?

 [Magma and the 4 police bots look a large pile of destroyed police bots]